vives-backendprogramming/spring-boot-backend-course/lesson-04-spring-boot-intro/README.md

 ---

-## 🍕 Building the PizzaStore - Complete Example with JPA
+## 🍕 Demo: Building a first PizzaStore

 Now let's build the PizzaStore REST API using proper JPA and H2 database.